apache/cassandra-java-driver/manual/mapper/daos/query/README.md

 * a [PagingIterable].
 The method will convert each row into an entity instance.

+* a [Stream].
+The method will convert each row into an entity instance.
+For details about the stream's characteristics, see [PagingIterable.spliterator].

 * a [CompletionStage] or [CompletableFuture] of any of the above.
 The method will execute the query asynchronously.
 Note that for result sets and iterables, you need to switch to the asynchronous equivalent [AsyncResultSet] and [MappedAsyncPagingIterable] respectively.